4.8 Initial Child Protection Conferences

 9.1 Timing of Pre-Birth Conferences

-The key agencies involved in the delivery of the child must attend the conference.
-It is important that this conference makes an informed decision about whether or not the child should remain in the parents' care and draws up protection plans that link to either decision.
+The key agencies involved with the unborn child and parent must be invited to the conference, including the Health Visitor.
+It is important that this conference makes an informed decision about whether or not the child is at risk of Significant Harm should remain in the parents' care and draws up protection plans that link to this decision.

 Parents or carers should be invited as they would be to other Child Protection Conferences and should be fully involved in plans for the child's future.